 How to Test the IQ of Dog Breeds

 There are a couple of exercises you can try with your pup to get a feel for their intelligence level.
 One of the simplest tests you can do is tossing a blanket over your dog’s head and setting the timer to see how long it takes for them to successfully free themselves.
 Other tests you can perform are designed to evaluate your pooch’s language comprehension and short/long term memory abilities.

-Even if your furry four-legged pal doesn’t excel at these tests, that doesn’t mean (s)he won’t recognize when you pull into the driveway after a long day at the office or come snuggle up next to you in bed.
+Even if your furry four-legged pal doesn’t excel at these tests or isn’t one of the most intelligent dog breeds, that doesn’t mean (s)he won’t recognize when you pull into the driveway after a long day at the office or come snuggle up next to you in bed.

 While some dog breeds are known for naturally being smarter than others, there’s still plenty of training exercises you can use with your pooch to help bridge that gap.